Skip to content

 Coming from Narrova is just as easy: open the Storyform Context, then choose Open in Storyform Builder to adjust the Storyform with the full Builder experience.

 You’ll find a toggle labeled Domains/Signposts anchored along the bottom edge of the Builder.
-Tap s at any time to jump straight to the Signpost view, or press d to return to Domains and the Sources of Conflict (your areas of conflict).
+Tap s at any time to jump straight to the Signpost view, or press d to return to Domains and the Sources of Conflict.
 The toggle updates instantly so you can compare structural choices without losing your place.

 • Start with Dynamics, then add one OS Domain to resolve quickly to a single Storyform.